-The new ICD-10 codes went into effect in October, and they describe just about every possible kind of unfortunate incident you could have: from the ridiculous to the downright strange.
+The latest ICD-10 codes describe just about every possible kind of unfortunate incident you could have: from the ridiculous to the downright strange.

 The ICD, or International Statistical Classification of Diseases and Related Health Problems, is a system of classification used by health professionals for insurance purposes.
 If someone has ever suffered from an ailment, accident, or affliction, you can bet it’s listed in this glossary of insurance claims.

 When doctors incorrectly code an ailment, they don’t get paid by insurers for their services, which explains why the ICD can get pretty detailed.
 Each and every kind of incident and its associated traumatic, environmental, and social contributing factor has an assigned code that contains between three and seven characters.
 Each year, WHO updates the ICD codes, and publishes a list of changes, constantly increasing the number of codes to over 70,000.
 The ICD-10 update was a huge overhaul of the previous (ICD-9) system, adding letters and chapters to classify causes—and a new level of detail.

 As our ventures into space get more frequent and more public, you can expect to see a lot of code V95.43.
 There are other spacecraft-related injuries with their own ICD codes, including unspecified spacecraft accident (V95.40XA) and forced landing of spacecraft, injuring occupant (V95.42XA).
 The lesson: if you’re taking the space shuttle, don’t forget to buckle up.